lungoruscello/WorldPopPy/README.md

 # Fetch the population data
 pop_data = wp_raster(
-    product_name='ppp',  # name of the WorldPop product (here: est. no. of people per raster cell) aoi=aoi_box,  # you could also pass a GeoDataFrame or official country codes years=[2000, 2020],  # the years of interest (for annual WorldPop products only) masked=True,  # mask missing values with NaN (instead of WorldPop's default fill value), to_crs=aeqa_africa  # if None is provided, the CRS of the source data will be kept (EPSG:4326)
+    product_name='ppp',  # name of the WorldPop product (here: est. no. of people per raster cell) aoi=aoi_box,  # you could also pass a GeoDataFrame or official country codes here years=[2000, 2020],  # the years of interest (for annual WorldPop products only) masked=True,  # mask missing values with NaN (instead of WorldPop's default fill value), to_crs=aeqa_africa  # if None is provided, the CRS of the source data will be kept (EPSG:4326)